 Your best bet is to go with an ISP who has awesome customer service.
 If you do eventually run into issues, you’ll want to be with a company who’ll actually listen to your concerns.
 It’s a good idea to do extensive research on how each supplier handles situations where customers complain of drop-offs in their evening speeds.

-Starting March 2019, new Ofcom guidelines will come into play requiring telecommunications companies to advertise a guaranteed minimum speed – not just an “average”.
+Since March 2019, new Ofcom guidelines have come into play requiring telecommunications companies to advertise a guaranteed minimum speed – not just an “average”.
 Unfortunately this is only a voluntary standard – but most major ISPs (including Sky, BT and Virgin Media) have signed up to the guidelines.

 Internet speed: explained